 Kombucha SCOBY – tested and guaranteed safe

 What is Kombucha?

 Kombucha is a soft drink based on sweet tea fermented by lactic acid – and acetic acid bacteria and yeasts.
 The drink gets its wonderfully fresh taste and light fizz through a symbiotic collaboration of various micro-organisms.
-Kombucha is tasty, hip and – possibly – healthy.
-You can vary endlessly and create your own flavours.
-With our tested and guaranteed safe Kombucha SCOBY you are ready to brew your own Kombucha for the rest of your life.
+Kombucha is tasty, hip, and – possibly – healthy.
+You can vary endlessly and create your own flavors.
+With our organic, tested and guaranteed safe Kombucha SCOBY you are ready to brew your own Kombucha for the rest of your life!

 Where does Kombucha originate from?

 Kombucha is a fermented live-cultured drink.
 The exact origins of the ancient drink have been lost over time, but are believed to have originated in the Far East.
 The first recorded use of kombucha comes from China in 221 BC during the Tsin Dynasty.
 Kombucha has also been used for centuries in Eastern Europe, Russia, and Japan.
 It is believed that the name kombucha came from Japan in 415 AD, where a Korean physician “kombu” treated the Japanese emperor Inyko with the fermented tea and from then on took his name “kombu” and “cha”, which means tea.